cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

     * Enhance the activity of two-pore K<sup>+</sup> channels
     Increases the resting membrane potential of both pre-synaptic and post-synaptic CNS neurons.

-###Incomplete Theories of Mechanism of Action of General Anaesthetic Agents
+###Incomplete Theories of the Mechanism of Action of General Anaesthetic Agents
 **Meyer-Overton Hypothesis**:
 * Potency of anaesthetics relates to their lipid solubility
 * Anaesthetic molecules dissolve into CNS membranes, disrupting their effect